 It has been urged in some preceding remarks, that why the penalty was not written with the ten commands on stone, was, that the nature of the penalty was two-fold; and that the penalty under the gospel was only eternal death.
-Now, therefore. they might be recorded (under the new covenant or gospel dispensation) with their penalty.
+Now, therefore, they might be recorded (under the new covenant or gospel dispensation) with their penalty.
 They are so recorded.
 And too, proceeding on the principle that the gospel is in substance one of the promises, and has for its foundation the ten commandments, it may admit of the most awful sanctions, and condign punishment to be executed on the gospel rejectors, and at the same time be a system of good news, or salvation from sin, on the easy condition of simple faith in Christ.
 Who could condition of simple faith in Christ. measure the guilt accumulated by rejecting Christ, but God! and where should the penalty for this guilt be recorded but with the gospel? though it partakes of the nature of law?
 God's threatenings are by no means to be cast out of the New Testament, or rejected because they are not good news; neither are they to be considered abstract from his promises, for these promises were founded on law.
 And Christ being included in one of these promises. we may, therefore, hear from his mouth, and from the apostles, the most terrific thunders of wrath, roaring louder, tenfold, than from the law of Moses; describing the damnation of hell; painting in colors of the deepest dye the agonies of the damned. and the horrors of the bottomless pit; a burning world, the Judge coming down, the parted skies in flaming fire, the dead rising, the amazing throng divided; and the wicked sentenced to eternal death.
-Are such representations admitted by the gospel? then the gospel must be based on law; as it abstractly considered could not admit of such sanctions.
+Are such representations admitted by the gospel? then the gospel must be based on law; as it abstractly considered could not admit of such sanc-

 Again: the gospel proceeds on the principle of a revelation from God; and this perfectly accords with the ten commandments being written on the heart.
 This is expressed and illustrated by Christ in his question to the disciples, and answer to Peter.
 Matt. xvi, 15-18.
 "And Simon Peter answered and said, Thou art the Christ, the Son of the living God.
-And Jesus answered and said unto him, Blessed art thou, Simon Bar-jona: for flesh and blood hath not revealed it unto thee, but iny Father which is in heaven.
-And I say also unto thee, That thou art Peter, and upon this rock I will build my church." . . . i. e., upon this prin-ciple of revelation from God, will I build my church; not on Peter; but on the principle of revelation from God.
-1 Cor. ii, 10-13; Prov. xx, 27; Jno. xiv, 15-17, 23-26; xv, 26, 27; xvi,
+And Jesus answered and said unto him, Blessed art thou, Simon Bar-jona: for flesh and blood hath not revealed it unto thee, but my Father which is in heaven.
+And I say also unto thee, That thou art Peter, and upon this rock I will build my church." . . . i. e., upon this principle of revelation from God, will I build my church; not on Peter; but on the principle of revelation from God.
+1 Cor. ii, 10-13; Prov. xx, 27; Jno. xiv, 15-17, 23-26; xv, 26, 27; xvi, demnation.
+And we not only accumulate guilt by that believeth not, shall be damned!" which par- 7-15; Rev. viii; 1 Jno. iii, 24; iv, 6; v, 6.

-But we are told that "God acts on the scale of general good; therefore the gospel can hold out the mew covenant, applies them to the thoughts, therefore the general good."
+But we are told that "God acts on the scale of The Sinai depended on outward evidences; but ments, under the present economy, as to show our general good; therefore the gospel can hold out the most awful sanctions, and thereby deter men from violating it, and thus promote the general good."
 But this idea burlesques the Scriptures.
-The threatenings admitted by the gospel, mean what they say; and must be permanently built, either on gospel or on law; and asit has been proved, that they are the sanctions of law, therefore the gospel must be based on law.
+The threatenings admitted by the gospel, mean what they say; and must be permanently built, either on gospel or on law; and as it has been proved that they are the sanctions of law, therefore the gospel must be based on law.